San-Francisco-Write-The-Docs/meetups/planning/agendas.md

 * What other promotion steps will we take? (write a plan that includes a meetup email, twitter, cross-posting where possible, etc)

-Have we checked in with the speaker or speakers, if applicable?